top of page

 Paying Attention to Your Dashboard

 I looked at my gas gauge as I pulled into our driveway for the third time that day, and I realized I was down to a quarter tank of gas.
-I tend to watch the gas gauge on the car pretty carefully, because I do not want to run out of fuel.
-My husband could tell you I get anxious if it falls below an eighth of a tank.
+I tend to watch the gas gauge on the car rather carefully, because I like margin and do not want to run out of fuel.
+My husband could tell you I get anxious if the gauge reveals less than an eighth of a tank.
 Paying attention to the gauges on our car is important, but do I pay attention to the gauges and warning lights of my life?

 The dashboard of our inner life?

-What is the fuel gauge for your soul?
-What kind of fuel are you using to provide energy?
-How do you know when your tank is near empty, and you need to refill?
-When I become depleted I can be tempted to fill my tank with a bit of chocolate rather than a meaningful prayer time.
-Of course, if I pair the dark chocolate (less sugar) with coffee and time with Jesus it may be just what is needed - just kidding - mostly.
-How do you fill your tank?
-Are you running on fumes and is a red low-fuel light glowing on your dashboard?
+What is the fuel gauge for your life and your soul?
+What kind of fuel provides energy?
+How do you know when your tank is nearly empty?
+Am I running on fumes and is a red low-fuel light glowing on your dashboard?
+When I become depleted what do I need?
 What does that look like for you or me… am I particularly edgy or grumpy?
-Am I fatigued all the time?
+Am I able to focus?
+Am I fatigued and/or running on adrenaline?

-What about the temperature gauge for your engine?
-How do you pay attention to emotions?
-Are you aware when the engine is getting dangerously hot and your anger level is approaching the red zone?
-Do you notice when uncomfortable emotions surface before they reach the danger zone where you may explode, implode or panic.
+What about the temperature gauge for my engine?
+How do I pay attention to emotions?
+Am I aware when the engine is getting dangerously hot and my anger level is approaching the red zone?
+Do I notice when uncomfortable emotions surface before they reach the danger zone where I may explode, implode or panic.

 God created us to feel—it is our design.
-What is needed to regulate emotions and walk with God?
-Emotions operate as indicator lights on the dashboard of your inner life: shame, anger, delight, fear, anticipation… and more.
-It is not that the emotion is the answer—the emotion is an indicator of things that are happening within and can lead us to process and experience life well.
-But I need to pause and pay attention—then I name the emotion, feel the emotion, and bring it into prayer.
+What is needed to feel and regulate emotion and walk with God?
+Emotions operate as indicator lights on the dashboard of my inner life: shame, anger, delight, fear, anticipation… and more.
+Emotion is an indicator of things that are happening within and can lead us to process and experience life well.
+But I need to pause and pay attention.
+I need to feel the emotion, name the emotion, and bring it into prayer.
 The Psalms are a guide for our prayer as we navigate the inner world of emotions and beliefs.
 A spiritual director, counselor, or wise friend can be helpful as I process.

 Warning sounds and lights are triggered when a seatbelt is not buckled or a car door is not closed properly.
-What signals you when healthy boundaries are not in place in your relationships or perhaps your work schedule?
+What signals me when healthy boundaries are not in place in my relationships or perhaps my work schedule?
 How can I re-establish healthy boundaries where they are needed?
-What other warning lights and gauges might inform your inner life?
+What other warning lights and gauges might inform my inner life?

-How do you pay attention to the speed gauge?
-What is the optimal pace for your life in this season?
-That depends on the limits of your vehicle and where you are driving, doesn't it?
+How do I pay attention to the speed gauge?
+What is the optimal pace for my life in this season?
+That depends on the limits of my vehicle and where I am driving, doesn't it?
 Speed needs to be aligned with weather conditions and the terrain of the road.
 In stormy seasons and on treacherous roads it is beneficial to slow down, and there are times accelerating speed is needed and appropriate.
 In order to enjoy travel, accomplish our purpose, and arrive at our destination safely we need to be attentive to many things.
 Some of those things are beyond our vehicle: the road and the lines on the road, other vehicles, signs and traffic signals, the weather and more.
 And some of those things are within our vehicle.

 Curt Thompson reminds us to "Pay attention to what we are paying attention to" in his book, Anatomy of the Soul.
 Step back for a moment.
 How could this metaphor of the dashboard of a car serve your reflection and prayer regarding your life?

-Where do you tend to focus your attention?
-Also, notice what you tend to avoid being attentive to?
+Where do I tend to focus my attention?
+Also, I notice what I tend to avoid being attentive to?
 If I consistently look beyond myself for the source of the problems in life and neglect to attend to my own heart I am in a significant danger zone.
 If my life starts to derail through consistent emotional challenges, relational conflict, health issues, increasing anger or debilitating fatigue, I may have developed a habit of ignoring the warning lights and gauges that God has provided.

 Living well involves engaging the external world... and the internal world.
 We must learn to read the dashboard of our soul, attentive to inner cues provided for us and, particularly, listening for the Spirit of God to guide and interpret for us.
 Trustworthy and wise companions will also offer us beneficial insight.